The information in this article applies to:

 - The selected edge is converted from a straight line into an arc.

 - Click and drag the small triangular Reshape edit handle to change the arc's length, or click the small circular Resize handle to change its radius.

 - Click the Change Line/Arc button once more to convert it from an arc into a straight line.

-- Adjust the polyline as needed to created the desired shape.
+- Adjust the polyline as needed to create the desired shape.

 Detail drawings rarely show the entire structure.
 Instead, lengthy components like walls and floor platforms are truncated using a break line.
 If you were to draw your cross section detail by hand using the CAD tools alone, you could create a break line using a simple open polyline.
-Because details in Home Designer Pro can be added to a cross section of the entire structure, though, it will be helpful to also create a closed polyline with a solid white fill to hide unneeded portions of your cross section.
+Because details in Home Designer Pro are added to a cross section of the entire structure, it may be helpful to create a closed polyline with a solid white fill to hide unneeded portions of your cross section.